Branches and publishing in Nordcraft

 • When a branch is complete, it can be merged back into the trunk

-• Once merged, the branch becomes part of the trunk
+• When a branch is merged, it becomes becomes part of the trunk

 Advantages of branches